David Solomon Fellows

 Professor Solomon founded the Center for Ethics and Culture in 1999 with the aim of bringing "the great treasures of the Catholic moral and intellectual tradition to bear upon the most pressing ethical questions of the day."
 He secured MacIntyre's return to Notre Dame to serve as the Center's inaugural Permanent Research Fellow and established an interdisciplinary Board of Advisors from top-tier academic institutions to help guide the CEC's vision.
 Professor Solomon handed the reins of the Center to Professor Snead in 2012.

 The fellowship is funded by an anonymous donor.
 It will be awarded to outstanding graduate students whose interests intersect with the work of the Center, and who have a demonstrated passion for its mission.
-David Solomon Fellows will participate in the intellectual life of the CEC through involvement in its research, academic programming, and student formation initiatives.
-Information for interested graduate student applicants will be posted in Spring 2017.
+David Solomon Fellows will participate in the intellectual life of the de Nicola Center through involvement in its research, academic programming, and student formation initiatives.